If you have worked with computers for any amount of time you have likely become the go to person for your family and friends for tech support.

 My MacBook is very hot and is burning my legs, can you help?

 My son has put some Lego in the USB ports and broken them, can you sort it out?

 Sound familiar?
 I love being able to help but the challenge is always when there is an ongoing action.
 Allow me to explain.

 If I just have to fix something that’s fine, it’s done.
-If I then have to say “You will want to not do that again” e.g. put Lego in USB ports, I need to explain why and how.
+If I then have to say “Probably best not do that again” e.g. put Lego in USB ports, I need to explain why and how.

 The Lego one is easy.

 “That port allows your computer to charge phones, connect to other devices – it does not supercharge Lego… I know, I wish it did too.”